-Autumn foliage is at its best from November to early December in Kyoto that is one of the most popular Fall leaves viewing spots in Japan.
+Autumn foliage is at its best from November to early December in Kyoto, Japan’s most popular Koyo viewing spot.

-Although these words, Koyo and Momiji are represented by using the same Kanji Chinese characters “紅葉”, they are slightly different in meaning.
+Although Koyo and Momiji are represented using the same Kanji characters, these words are slightly different in meaning.